Skip to content

 The analytics data we collect is used solely to understand site usage patterns, improve content and features, identify and fix technical issues, and determine which chords, scales, and tools are most popular so we can prioritize development.

 We do not sell, rent, or trade your data to any third party.
-Analytics data is processed by Google Analytics under Google’s own privacy terms.
 We do not share data with advertisers or data brokers.
+The following third-party services process data on our behalf:

 6. Third-Party Services